Galaxy Award (Japan)

 The Galaxy Award (ギャラクシー賞, Gyarakushī-shō) is a Japanese production award for television, radio and commercials.
 It is given out annually by members of the Japan Council for Better Radio and Television.
 Awards are given out in four categories: television programs, radio programs, television commercials, and news programming.
 In each category are awarded one Galaxy Grand Prix for best program (Gyarakushī Taishō), two or three Galaxy Awards for outstanding programs (Gyarakushī Yūshūshō), and several Galaxy Awards for highly recommended programs (Gyarakushī Suisenshō).
 Individual and special awards are also given out.
 The Galaxy Award was established in 1963 and is one of the most important awards in the Japanese television industry.

-Grand Prix winners
+Winners

 This is a partial list of winners: